allenai/learning-curve/README.md

 | N/16              | 16                   |

 For each training set size, learning curve estimation requires computing the mean and variance of errors at each training set size and hence the need for training models on multiple partitions.
 Note that having exactly the above mentioned number of partitions is not strictly necessary.
 For instance, you may only have 10 instead of 16 partitions for training set size of N/16 due to prohibitive training cost but may still be able to obtain a reasonably accurate learning curve.
 You may also skip some train set sizes as long as you have at least 3 training set sizes at least 1 of which has more than 1 partitions.
 However, more training set sizes means lower variance in curve estimation.
 If in a rush, use N, N/2, and N/4.
+If in an extreme rush, you may even use one error measurement per partition.

 ## Why this particular partitioning choice?
 Training models on smaller training sets is typically cheaper but might require more measurements due to higher error variance.
 Our recommended partitioning strategy strikes a trade-off between getting good estimates of error variance while avoiding prohibitive training times.